firstbatchxyz/hollowdb/README.md

 ## Testing

-There are Jest test suites for HollowDB operations that operate on a local Arweave instance (via ArLocal).
-To run, simply:
+There are Jest test suites for HollowDB operations that operate on a local Arweave instance using [ArLocal](https://www.npmjs.com/package/arlocal).
+To run:

 ```sh
 yarn test